 Next step is covering your frame.
 This is the surface you’ll be applying your cladding material to.
 Most cladding materials require a masonry surface for a proper bond.
 The frame covering also provides protection from outside moisture… Which can deteriorate the frame over time.

 In the past… Frames were often covered with sheets of plywood.
 The plywood would have a moisture barrier over it for protection.
 Then you would attach a wire mesh so you can apply a scratch coat to it.

 While you can cover your frame this way… Construction methods have evolved greatly over time!
 You’re better off using an updated method for your DIY outdoor kitchen plans.

 Most commonly, you’ll see frames covered with cement board.
 You’ll cut the sheets to size and apply them directly to your frames.
 Cement board itself is a cementitious material… So you can apply your scratch coat directly to it.
 There’s no extra step of adding mesh there.

 If you decide on concrete block… You can skip this step completely.
 It’s a masonry material, so you can directly apply the scratch coat onto it.

 Here’s a quick play-by-play of how this step works:

-- Attach the cement board to your metal or wood frames.
+Attach the boards to your metal or wood frames.
 Use exterior or metal screws.

 Step Three: Apply a Scratch Coat

 Your cladding material is going to require a rough surface for optimal bonding.
-To create this rough surface, you’re going to make a scratch coat.
+For creating this rough surface, you’re going to make a scratch coat.